Friday Music Series (Spring 24 Archive)

 Lucas Ashby Brain Trust

 José Luiz Martins is a Brazilian pianist and composer from São Paulo – Brazil.
 He has been recording and performing as a sideman and as a leader for two decades.
 He has performed at major music festivals in Brazil, such as Jazz na Fábrica (SESC Pompéia), Santos Jazz Festival, Mimo Festival (Olinda), Festival Painel Instrumental, Festival SESC Jazz and Blues, Festival Jazz a La Calle (Uruguay), among others.
-Since moving to the US in 2019, he has played at festivals such as the Mid Atlantic Jazz Festival and the Northampton Jazz Festival as well as venues all over the east coast, such as Kennedy Center, Blues Alley, Keystone Korner among others.
-José Luiz Martins also has performed in many venues and festivals all over Europe like Netherlands, Germany, Italy, Brussels, France, Latvia, Spain, Czech Republic, Portugal and Switzerland.
+Since moving to the US in 2019, he has played at festivals such as the Mid-Atlantic Jazz Festival and the Northampton Jazz Festival, as well as venues all over the East Coast, such as the Kennedy Center, Blues Alley, and Keystone Korner among others.
+José Luiz Martins also has performed in many venues and festivals all over Europe like the Netherlands, Germany, Italy, Brussels, France, Latvia, Spain, the Czech Republic, Portugal, and Switzerland.
 His three albums as a leader brought him important prizes and received amazing reviews of specialized criticism.
 At the moment, José Luiz Martins is working to release a new album as a leader.
 He has also recorded 15 albums as a sideman, some of which he also produced.

 For more information about Lucas, visit here